linuxplayground/z80-compiler-kit-libcpm/docs/libcpm.md

 0. Unlike `cpm_conin()`, this function does not emit the typed character to the terminal.

+The standard argc, \*\*argv approach for handling command line arguments is currently managed by a seprate function called `cpm_parse_args(char **argv, uint8_t count)` This will populate an array of pointers with pointers to space sperated tokens from the CPM commandline buffer (0x80).
+In fact the function makes a copy of this buffer first in case CPM needs it for something later on.

 You can find an example of how to use the fileio functions in the
 \"test\" folder.
 The \"fcntl.h\" header file contains lots of additional information.

 # Graphics Programming {#graphicsprogramming}

-Figure [\[fig:gameloop\]](#fig:gameloop){reference-type="ref"
+Figure [1](#fig:gameloop){reference-type="ref" reference="fig:gameloop"}
-reference="fig:gameloop"} shows the game loop state machine.
+shows the game loop state machine.
 The game state is initialised before entering the loop.
 The loop itself, consists of reading user input, updating the game state and frame-buffer, waiting for vsync, rendering the frame-buffer and looping back to user input.

 The VSYNC signal from the VDP provides a stable 60 ${\\hertz}$ timer which is used to normalize game speed on different CPU clock